-Pike are a carnivorous species and will consume large amounts of food each day.
+Northern Pike are a carnivorous species and will consume large amounts of food each day.
 Their diet is predominately fish although they will take other foods such as water foul and frogs if the opportunity arises.
-Pike have a long, thin body which is designed for maximum bursts of speed over a short distance and a green coloration which make them a perfect ambush predator as they sit amongst vegetation waiting for an unsuspecting food item to swim by close enough for them to strike.
+Northern Pike have a long, thin body which is designed for maximum bursts of speed over a short distance and a green coloration which make them a perfect ambush predator as they sit amongst vegetation waiting for an unsuspecting food item to swim by close enough for them to strike.
+This makes swimbait especially attractive to pike when pike fishing.
 Pike also possess a flattened snout that is full of razor-sharp teeth so once a pike has grabbed its meal there is little chance of escape.
 As well as ambushing its prey, pike will also go on the hunt for food, looking for an easy meal such as a dead or dying fish.

 It is very important to use some sort of wire leader when targeting pike as the razor sharp teeth they possess will easily bite through standard monofilament or braid.
 Although live baiting with small live fish such as shiners or minnow is very successful, many anglers enjoy targeting this species with lures as more water can be covered.